 - Named Professional, Derbyshire Healthcare Foundation Trust;

 - Named Professional, Derby Teaching Hospitals Foundation Trust.

 Other agencies join, dependent on nature of case.

 In Derbyshire the Serious Case Review Sub-Committee comprises of:

 - Independent chair- Director of Specialist Services Children and Young People's Service, Derby City Council;

-- Assistant Director Early Help and Safeguarding Children's Services (formerly Children and Younger Adults), Derbyshire County Council;
+- Assistant Director Early Help and Safeguarding Children's Services, Derbyshire County Council;

-- Head of Child Protection Children's Services (formerly Children and Younger Adults), Derbyshire County Council;
+- Head of Child Protection Children's Services, Derbyshire County Council;

 - Designated Doctor;

 - Designated Nurse;